In today’s competitive culture, the ability to increase resilience is a critical skill because it takes more than talent to succeed.

 2) INCREASE RESILIENCE: ENHANCE POSITIVE EMOTIONS

-Optimism and positive thinking are two different things: optimism is believing that your circumstances will change in the future—and for the better.
-Positive thinking is not believing that your circumstances will change; instead, it is believing that you will prevail in your circumstances.
+Optimism and positive thinking are two different things: optimists believe their circumstances will change in the future—and for the better.
+Positive thinkers believe that your circumstances will change; instead, they believe they will prevail in their circumstances.

 FBI are resilient because they are positive thinkers who do not look at their world through rose-colored glasses.
 Their buoyant outlook overpowers stress and sticky situations because they are confident they will find a way to get through the difficulty that lies ahead.

 Exercise lengthens your attention span, strengthens your decision making abilities, enhances memory, and empowers you to handle stress.

 Exercise can also enhance resilience because it activates genes for proteins that promote growth and repair of neurons damaged by stress.

 When we get physically fit, it boosts endorphins as well as neurotransmitters that elevate our mood and suppress the release of the stress hormone cortisol.